-- He has following pardoning powers against punishment:
+- He has the following pardoning powers against punishment:

 - President consults the Governor while appointing judges of High Court

-- In consultation with state High Court, Governor makes appointments, postings and promotions of the district judges
+- In consultation with the state High Court, Governor makes appointments, postings, and promotions of the district judges

 - In consultation with the state high court and state public service commission, he also appoints persons to the judicial services.